saverymax/qdriven-chiqa-summarization/README.md

 This repository contains the code to process the data and run the answer summarization systems presented in the paper Question-Driven Summarization of Answers to Consumer Health Questions
 If you are interested in just downloading the data, please refer to https://doi.org/10.17605/OSF.IO/FYG46.
 However, if you are interested in repeating the experiments reported in the paper, clone this repository and move the data found at https://doi.org/10.17605/OSF.IO/FYG46 to the evaluation/data directory.

-## Environment
+## Environments
-To train the models and run the experiments, you will need to set up a few environments: one for data processing and evaluation; the BiLSTM; BART; and the Pointer-Generator.
+To train the models and run the experiments, you will need to set up a few environments: data processing and evaluation; the BiLSTM; BART; and the Pointer-Generator.
 Since we are going to be processing the data first, create the following environment to install the data processing and evaluation dependencies
 ```
 conda create -n qdriven_env python=3.7
 conda activate qdriven_env